hypernumbers/vixo-plugin/README.md

-vixo-wordpress-plugin
+Vixo Wordpress Plugin
 =====================

-Generic Wordpress Plugin For Vixo
+This is the the generic Wordpress Plugin For Vixo.

+For examples of what it can be used for goto http://wordpress.vixo.com